na-lin/React-application-with-RTK-Query/README.md

 - `npm run start:server` to start the server which runs on port 3005, you can customize the port in the package.json file  LINE 23.

 ### Tutorial Artical
-https://medium.com/@nalin-dev/tutorial-for-react-with-rtk-query-299bf3d2bf62
+Get more detail about how to learn RTK Query with this repository. https://medium.com/@nalin-dev/tutorial-for-react-with-rtk-query-299bf3d2bf62